cn-uofbasel/PyCN-lite/README.md

 * install Micropython on the ESP8266
 * configure the WiFi access point for 192.168.4.1 and essid of your choice
 * transfer the content of the 'icn' source code directory to '/lib/icn' on the ESP8266
-* run the following commands on the console (or put it into the boot.py script):
+* run the following commands on the console (or put them into the boot.py script):
 ```
 >>> import icn.server.repo as r
 >>> r.start()